Just25ine/Just25ine.github.io/README.md

 ## Introduction:

 As we are all well aware, coding is a cummulative learning process.
 More complex skills and applications depend upon previously learned basic and essential skills and tools.
-In that vein, below I will display some examples of more complex applications of code that I have learned so far, which will contain use of such basics.
+In that vein, below I will display some examples of more complex applications of code that I have learned so far, which will also contain use of such basics.

 ## Examples: